ddoa/dea-code-examples/exercises/README.md

 * Koenen/Kramers (Adapter, Factory, Singleton)
 * Reporting (SOLID)

-Checkout the branch "exercice-results" for the results of the first three workshops/exercises
+Checkout the branch "exercise-results" for the results of the first three workshops/exercises